 What I would like you to do now is to scroll down and share in the comments your experience with a multicultural experience, either personal or from a friend.
 What are your learning points?
 What were your challenges?

-I believe that been in a multicultural relationship is an extremely rewarding experience from which you can only learn and grow from.
+I believe that being in a multicultural relationship is an extremely rewarding experience from which you can only learn and grow from.